Franciscus Verellen: Principal publications

+The Fall of the Tang (2026).
+The general and poet Gao Pian (821-87) was one of the most influential men in late Tang China.
+Drawing on previously untapped contemporary writings, this biography challenges the narrative of the Tang’s breakup presented by China’s official historians.
+“A powerful account of the collapse of a once-great empire through the life of a statesman-general who fought, in vain, to save it.
+Employing both historical and literary scholarship, Verellen masterfully reconstructs a complex and fascinating figure long buried under sediments of posthumous slander and caricature.”
+(Shao-yun Yang – Denison University, CUP review).

 Imperiled Destinies (2019) was described as “a capstone of Daoist studies of the past half-century” (Stephen F, Teiser, HUP review).
 The book traces the evolution of medieval Daoist thought and practices concerning spiritual debt and retribution through eight centuries, providing “a detailed, lucid portrait of Daoist and medieval Chinese views of fate.”
 Explaining Daoist ritual as an instrument for acting on human fate, it “remains focused on the people who developed and performed these rituals and on the ubiquitous, very human existential problems the rituals were crafted to address.”

 The Taoist Canon (2004).
 The joint publication with Kristofer Schipper of this collective work marked a “watershed in the history of Daoist studies.”
 The three-volume compendium comprehensively analyses the 1,500 texts and collections transmitted through the Repository of Daoist Scriptures of the Great Ming (1445), opening for the first time the full range of the religion's foundational writings to scholars of Daoism, students of world religions, and historians of China.

 Du Guangting (1989) pioneered the study of the eminent Daoist hierarch and court divine, providing “a completely new picture of the complex and crucial changes occurring in Daoism in the ninth and in the tenth century.”
 In a series of separate articles Verellen portrayed the intellectual universe of Du Guangting as gleaned from his religious memoirs and personal testimony on the Tang–Five Dynasties transition.